What we offer

 Document Accessibility Assistant

-ADDA's first AI-powered tool helps you identify and understand accessibility issues in your documents, without needing to be an expert first.
+ADDA's first AI-powered tool will help you identify and understand accessibility issues in your documents, without needing to be an expert first.

 Who this is for